notfixingit3/wireguard_pihole/README.md

 # Changelog
+10/17/23 Added some utils for expanding block list and updating pihole 10/10/23 Added Support for AWS
-10/10/23 Added Support for Redhat, SUSE, and Variants 10/8/23 Linted all playbooks
+10/8/23 Linted all playbooks
 10/3/23 Added support for Azure (and probably AWS, etc. That do not assign IP directly to the VM)
 9/30/23 Removed user having to specify interface in vars